MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 # What is Microsoft Defender for IoT?

-Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
-In this article, you learn how Defender for IoT secures your entire Internet of Things (IoT) and operational technology (OT) environments, main scenarios and personas, architecture, and more.
+Microsoft Defender for IoT is a unified security solution built specifically to identify Internet of Things (IoT) and operational technology (OT) devices, vulnerabilities, and threats.
+In this article, you learn how Defender for IoT secures your IoT and OT environments, main scenarios and personas, architecture, and more.

-Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
-Use Defender for IoT to secure your entire IoT/OT environment, including existing devices that might not have built-in security agents.

 [IMAGE]